mjon/WildCounts/_count/how-to/concepts--wild-counts-are-more-than-just-nature-watching.md

 Wild counts should be more than just nature watching.
 By adding `Why` and `How` to `What-Where-When-Who`, our wild counts are useful for making discoveries (like "that's the first time that species has been recorded here") **and** for monitoring changes.

 Adding the `How` and `Why` to nature watching is just as much fun, and just as easy, as leaving them out.
 It just takes a bit of care and practise at first to get into the habit.
-In my case, it's the difference between "Today I saw a k&#333;tuku here!" and "Today I went for my weekly run, looking for all birds, and I saw a k&#333;tuku here!".
+In my case, it's the difference between "*Today I saw a k&#333;tuku here!*" and "*Today I went for my weekly run, looking for all birds, and I saw a k&#333;tuku here!*".
 If you’re keen on nature watching, have a think about how to turn some of your observations into wild counts.

 ---